patrickstowell/PHY303-Lectures/_sources/phy303-unit1-introduction-and-structure.md

 ```

-### 1.4 Basic Properties of Nuclei
+### Basic Properties of Nuclei

-Now our challenge over the course of this module is to understand the structure of individiual nuclei and the impact this has on observables such as different types of radioactive decays.
+Now our challenge over the course of this module is to understand the structure of individual nuclei and the impact this has on observables such as different types of radioactive decays.

-To do this we need to review what properties of nuclei and their behaviour we can directly observe.
+To do this we need to review what properties of nuclei and their behavior we can directly observe.
 We'll start with some basic nomenclature and properties of Nuclei.
 As we mentioned before nuclei can be described in terms of:
 - Number of protons (atomic number): $Z$
 - Number of neutrons : $N$
 - Number of nucleons (atomic weight) : $A=Z+N$